cgrymala/post-content-shortcodes/readme.txt

 = Must-Use Installation =

-If you would like to **force** this plugin to be active (generally only useful for Multi Site installations) without an option to deactivate it, you can upload the post-content-shortcodes.php to your /wp-content/mu-plugins folder.
-If that folder does not exist, you can safely create it.
+If you would like to **force** this plugin to be active (generally only useful for Multi Site installations) without an option to deactivate it, you can upload the post-content-shortcodes.php & class-post-content-shortcodes.php files to your /wp-content/mu-plugins folder.
+If the mu-plugins folder does not exist, you can safely create it.
 Make sure **not** to upload the post-content-shortcodes *folder* into your mu-plugins directory, as "Must Use" plugins must reside in the root mu-plugins directory in order to work.

 == Frequently Asked Questions ==

+= How do I use this plugin? =

+To display the content of a single post within another post, you want to use the `[post-content]` shortcode.
+To display the content of the post with an ID of 25, the usage would look like:

+`
+[post-content id=25]
+`

+To display a list of posts within another post, you want to use the `[post-list]` shortcode.
+To display a list of all pages (post_type=page) on this site, the usage would look like:

+`
+[post-list post_type="page"]
+`

+By default, this plugin will display **all** posts that match the specified criteria (except for the current post).
+To limit the number of posts that are displayed, you should add the `numberposts` argument to the shortcode.
+That would look like:

+`
+[post-list post_type="page" numberposts=15]
+`

 = Does the shortcode output any extra HTML? =